 (CCU temporary staff employee, BS and MS in Computer Science, Clemson University)

 Rusty, a (then) Clemson University undergraduate student in Computer Science, approached Dr. Jones in April 2014, to see if there were any interesting projects going on during the summer of 2014 that he could work on to get additional experience.
 Dr. Jones had just been contacted by LANL about some possible work in application-based fault tolerance and fault injection.
 Dr. Jones offered to work with Rusty on this (then) unfunded LANL research project.
 At the end of the summer, Dr. Jones and Rusty traveled to Los Alamos to present their initial results (photo below), and this resulted in an offer to fund this work in the following school year.
 Once funded, Dr. Jones hired Rusty as a part-time temporary staff employee at CCU (since he was a student at Clemson, not CCU), and it would turn out that this initial collaboration would ultimately result in over 5 years of continuous funding at CCU to work with LANL.
 In November 2014, Rusty Attended the 2014 Supercomputing Conference and presented his work at the Clemson Booth (photo below).
-This collaboration resulted in three publications together with Dr. Jones: 1) Euro-par 2016: 22nd International European Conference on Parallel and Distributed Computing / 9th Workshop on Resiliency in High Performance Computing (Resilience) in Clusters, Clouds, and Grids, 2) the 2016 Workshop on Silicon Errors in Logic - System Effects and 3) a book chapter in the 2016 Innovative Research and Applications in Next-Generation High Performance Computing.
+This collaboration resulted in three publications together with Dr. Jones: 1) Euro-par 2016: 22nd International European Conference on Parallel and Distributed Computing / 9th Workshop on Resiliency in High-Performance Computing (Resilience) in Clusters, Clouds, and Grids, 2) the 2016 Workshop on Silicon Errors in Logic - System Effects and 3) a book chapter in the 2016 Innovative Research and Applications in Next-Generation High-Performance Computing.
 The collaboration resulted in a fully-funded research assistantship for Rusty to pursue the MS in Computer Science at Clemson University.
 He completed two internships at LANL during the summers of 2016 and 2017 as a graduate student.
 After graduating from Clemson with the MS in May 2018, he was hired full time as a staff scientist at LANL, where he has been working since then.

 (BS in Computer Science from CCU, May 2014, MS in Computer Engineering from Clemson, May 2018)

 Our students first got involved with LANL in the late spring of 2014.
 Brian Atkinson, CCU CS graduate (May 2014), after meeting LANL folks at several Supercomputing Conferences, and also after working for Dr. William Jones on an externally funded parallel filesystem project (summer 2011 and 2012, through Clemson University subcontract), was invited for a 2014 summer internship at LANL to work on improving resilience and reliability of a scientific application at LANL.
 Brian later attended Clemson University where he earned a Master of Science in Computer Engineering, with a fully-funded research assistantship, and started full time in the summer of 2018 at LANL as a contract employee through the New Mexico Consortium, as a researcher and programmer working on large-scale storage and file systems, which is an extension of the work that he did for the MS at Clemson.
 More recently (effective May 2019), Brian has been promoted to a staff scientist, working directly for LANL.
-Brian’s work with Dr. Jones at CCU and folks at LANL has resulted in several scholarly publications and a promising career!
+Brian’s work with Dr. Jones at CCU and folks at LANL has resulted in several scholarly publications and promising career!

 (BS in Computer Science from CCU, May 2017)

 Terry Grove began working with Dr. William Jones as a research assistant during his senior year (Fall 2016 / Spring 2017) on a project that was funded by LANL.
-Terry presented his initial work at the 2016 Supercomputing Conference (see photo), and continued this work after graduation as a “post-bachelor” full time employee in the summer 2017.
+Terry presented his initial work at the 2016 Supercomputing Conference (see photo), and continued this work after graduation as a “post-bachelor” full-time employee in the summer of 2017.
 Terry’s work ethic, combined with is technical skills caught the eye of several managers at LANL, and Terry was promoted to staff scientist early Fall 2017.

 (BS in Computer Science and BS in Applied Math from CCU, December 2018)